TheImagingSource/tiscamera/doc/pages/firmware-update.rst

 firmware-update is a commandline tool to update the firmware of The Imaging Source USB cameras.

-Due to the fact that this tool is rarely needed it is not installed alongside other tools.
+This tool is rarely needed and, therefore not installed alongside other tools.

 Examples
 ========